Mar 202016

 This is a true account of how man and beast develop symbiotic relationships in the oddest of places.
 Our tale today comes from the African highlands, played out in one of the beautiful lodges catering to visitors from all over the world.
 This is how we were introduced to today’s star…

 Imagine you’ve just had a wonderful afternoon game drive, soaking up the sights and sounds of the Zimbabwean bush.
-Now you’re relaxing with a soothing nightcap in front of a lovely fire in the lodge’s bar before heading to bed when in strolls one of the biggest, fully-grown wild warthogs you’ve ever seen.
+Now you’re relaxing with a soothing nightcap after dinner in front of a lovely fire in the lodge’s bar before heading to bed.
+When to your amazement in strolls one of the biggest, fully-grown wild warthogs you’ve ever seen.

 Crazy, huh?

-The enormous piggy then takes the cushion to the fireplace, carefully puts it down and stretches out, full length with his gigantic tusks resting just-so on the comfy pillow, trotters to the fire, and goes to sleep!
+The enormous piggy thing then takes said cushion to the fireplace, carefully puts it down at just the right distance and stretches out, full length with his gigantic tusks resting just-so on the comfy pillow, trotters to the fire, and promptly goes to sleep without a how do you do!

 wild-warthog-sleeping-by-fire-wildmoz.com